UnverOnal/LonelySoccerDemo/README.md

  - It is in the APK folder.

  Notes:
-  -Used Unity's primitive shapes as necessary game objects.
+  - Used Unity's primitive shapes as necessary game objects.
-  -There are 2 simple button in the game .
+  - There are 2 simple button in the game .
 One is restart button and the other one is quit button.